Preventing Adult Sexual Misconduct and Child Sexual Abuse

 SIA presents the ESCAPE Program

-Adopt an updated Board Policy from provided template with recommended safe and healthy boundaries for adult-to-student and student-to-student interactions will be provided to all districts.
+Adopt an updated Board Policy from provided template with recommended safe and appropriate boundaries for adult-to-student and student-to-student interactions will be provided to all districts.
 The California School Boards Association (CSBA) has released new guidance for School Districts regarding Boundaries.
 This article provides further information.
 Include training requirements in the policy as well as criteria for establishing a qualified trainer at the district.
 Consider the Model Code of Educator Ethics as a guidance document when developing your policy.

 Step 2.
 Screening & Hiring of Employees and Volunteers: